celestiary/web/README.md

 Now visit http://localhost:8080/index.html in your browser

 ## Performance
 A first-time session downloads ~3-5MB, mostly of the stars data.
-Planet textures are lazy-fetched, but will bring that upwards to ~10MB.
+Planet textures are lazy-fetched as the user moves around the scene, but will bring that upwards to ~10MB in full.

 Everything is highly cacheable, so subsequent visits are brief HEAD checks on root resources.

-Cached load on a local server is 260B in ~300ms.
+Warm load on a local server is 260B in ~300ms (mostly cache checking).
 Page rendering finishes by 1s.